napari/napari/docs/naps/0-nap-process.md

 ### How a NAP becomes Accepted

-A NAP is `Accepted` by consensus of all interested contributors.
-We need a concrete way to tell whether consensus has been reached.
-When you think a NAP is ready to accept, start a topic on the Zulip naps channel with a subject like:
+Generally, a NAP is `Accepted` by consensus of all interested contributors.
+We therefore need a concrete way to tell whether consensus has been reached.
+When you think a NAP is ready to be accepted, start a topic on the Zulip naps channel with a subject like:

 > Proposal to accept NAP #\<number>: \<title>